Cover of Main Street / Babbitt

 GBM Assessment (Score: 7/10)

 Sinclair Lewis became the first American writer to receive the Nobel Prize in Literature in 1930, honored for his satirical portraits of American provincialism and middle-class conformity.
-Main Street and Babbitt remain his most enduring novels, dissecting the cultural limitations and self-satisfied materialism of small-town and suburban America with devastating precision.
+Main Street and Babbitt remain his most persistent novels, dissecting the cultural limitations and self-satisfied materialism of small-town and suburban America with devastating precision.
 The word "Babbitt" itself entered the English language as a synonym for the complacent, boosterish businessman, a testament to Lewis's sharp observational powers.

 Lewis published his major novels during the post-World War I decade, when the United States was rapidly emerging as a global power even as its cultural life remained in many ways deeply insular.
 His Nobel Prize marked a turning point in the international recognition of American literature, opening the door for subsequent laureates and affirming that the American experience could yield fiction of universal significance.